 Overall, 24 highway/rail grade crossing incidents occurred from 2014 to 2019.
 These resulted in 11 deaths and 40 injuries.
-The two locations with the most incidents of Las Posas Road (five incidents) and Rice Avenue (three incidents) accounted for more than half of the fatalities and three-quarters of the injuries at highway/rail atgrade in Ventura County in the six-year period.
+The two locations with the most incidents are Las Posas Road (five incidents) and Rice Avenue (three incidents) accounting for more than half of the fatalities and three-quarters of the injuries at highway/rail atgrade in Ventura County in the six-year period.
 The majority of the incidents involved Amtrak trains (17 total), followed by freight trains (5 total) and Metrolink (two total).
+The split of incidents involving either passenger trains or freight train is proportional to the frequency of the two types of trains: six freight trains and 18 passenger trains per day.
+Therefore this does not indicate either type of train service is more or less prone to incidents with highway users either crossing or stuck at highway/rail grade crossings.